compound-finance/comet/docs/README.md

 ## Governance

-Compound III is a decentralized protocol that is governed by holders of COMP.
-Governance allows the community to propose, vote, and implement changes through the administrative functions of the Compound III protocol contract.
+Compound III is a decentralized protocol that is governed by holders and delegates of COMP.
+Governance allows the community to propose, vote, and implement changes through the administrative smart contract functions of the Compound III protocol.
 For more information on the [governance](https://compound.finance/docs/governance) system see the governance section.

 ### Withdraw Reserves